marcuslavagnole/marcuslavagnole/README.md

 # Marcus L. Nascimento
 -->

-I am a Research Scientist at the [José Luiz Egydio Setúbal Foundation](https://fundacaojles.org.br/en/) (FJLES).
-I hold a DSc in Statistics from the Federal University of Rio de Janeiro (Brazil).
+I am a Research Scientist at the [José Luiz Egydio Setúbal Foundation](https://fundacaojles.org.br/en/) (FJLES), and I hold a DSc in Statistics from the Federal University of Rio de Janeiro (Brazil).

 From 2021 to 2024, I was an Advisor at the [Rio de Janeiro City Hall](https://prefeitura.rio/) (PCRJ).
 In partnership with colleagues from PCRJ, I developed the [Indicator of Economic Activity](https://github.com/marcuslavagnole/IAE_Rio) (IAE-Rio) and designed the [Observatório Econômico do Rio](https://observatorioeconomico.rio/), an initiative to publicize economic indicators and policies. <br> <br>